Command Line Interface

 Output columns added:

-• hld_life_expectancy - Expected years remaining
+• hld_life_expectancy - Expected years remaining at hld_age

 lost_years_who